Harshbalwally/Harshbbalwally/README.md

 # 👋 Hi, I’m Harsh Balwally

-I am a budding Data Analyst with a strong foundation in Python, SQL, Statistics, and Probability.
+I am a building Data Analyst with a strong foundation in Python, SQL, Statistics, and Probability.
 I am passionate about uncovering insights from data and using them to solve real-world problems.
 My goal is to transform complex datasets into clear, actionable business solutions.

 ---